-According to the BBC's first Director General, John Reith, the functions of the BBC were to 'educate, inform and entertain'.
-This trilogy remains part of the BBC's 'mission statement' today.
-Reith (1949) wrote that the responsibility of the BBC was to carry into the greatest number of homes everything that was best in every department of human knowledge, endeavour and achievement; and to avoid whatever was or might be hurtful.
+According to the BBC's first Director General, John Reith, the functions of the BBC were the "educate, inform and entertain".
+This trilogy remains part of the BBC's "mission statement" today.
+Reith (1949) wrote that the responsibility of the BBC was to:

+carry into the greatest number of homes everything that was best in every department of human knowledge, endeavour and achievement; and to avoid whatever was or might be hurtful.

 While this contained a populist element, it was dominated by Reith's paternalistic view that only the right type of programming should be broadcast.
-Indeed, it was he who single-handedly turned the BBC into a 'programme monopoly' that stifled all alternative broadcasting services, including the then growing cable relay industry in the UK (Coase 1950; Veljanovski and Bishop 1983).
+Indeed, it was he who single-handedly turned the BBC into a "programme monopoly" which stifled all alternative broadcasting services including the then growing cable relay industry in the UK (Coase, 1950; Veljanovski & Bishop, 1983).

-Obviously, given the licence fee funding of the BBC and the changing cultural and political forces in Britain, the BBC had to react and adapt its programming to accommodate these changes.
+Obviously given the licence fee funding of the BBC, and the changing cultural and political forces in Britain, the BBC had to react and adapt its programming to accommodate these changes.